 My third thought was to shrug and get on with my life.
 After all, we're talking about polystyrene toys here, it's hardly the end of the world (no pun intended) to find out that they're not being manufactured any more.

 Aha, never say never.
-I still don't know if she had advance knowledge or not, but Karli almost demanded that we pay a visit Golden Age Collectables, an excellent comic book and collectable shop with a comprehensive selection which is located at Pike Place Market.*** As we wandered about the store, we stumbled across the Lone Wanderer figure in their inventory - how could I not buy it?
+I still don't know if she had advance knowledge or not, but Karli almost demanded that we pay a visit to Golden Age Collectables, an excellent comic book and collectable shop with a comprehensive selection which is located at Pike Place Market.*** As we wandered about the store, we stumbled across the Lone Wanderer figure in their inventory - how could I not buy it?

 Both the Lone Wanderer and the Power Armor stand up well to a close inspection: they're quite detailed, accurately modelled and well articulated.
 However, I had the same problem with both of the figures.
 As I've already noted, it is not easy to get them to hold onto their supplied firearms.